SanjithAsh1/SanjithAsh1/README.md

-# Hi there 👋

-I'm Sanjith , Aspiring Data Analyst
+# Hi, I'm Sanjith 👋

+## 👨‍💻 Who Am I
+I’m a student and aspiring tech professional passionate about **Data Analytics, Artificial Intelligence, and problem solving**.
-I love turning data into insights and ideas into real projects.
+I enjoy turning ideas into real projects and using data to find meaningful insights.

-Currently learning, building, and exploring the world of **Data Analytics, Machine Learning, and Business Analysis**.

 ---

-## 🧠 About Me
-- 🎓 Student passionate about technology & innovation
-- 📊 Interested in Data Analytics, AI, and intelligent systems
-- 🧩 Love solving real-world problems with data
+## 🚀 What I'm Currently Working On
-- 📈 Currently leveling up my skills in Analysis
+- Improving my skills in **Data Analytics & Business Analysis**
-- ⚡ Believe in learning by building projects
+- Learning more about **Machine Learning**
+- Building projects to strengthen my practical knowledge
+- Exploring real-world datasets and dashboard creation

 ---

-## 🛠️ Tech Stack

-**Languages**
+## 🛠 Tools & Technologies I Use

+**Programming & Query Languages**
-- Python 🐍
+- Python
 - SQL
 - Java
-- HTML, CSS

-**Data & Analytics Tools**
+**Data & Analytics**
 - Power BI
 - Excel
 - Pandas
 - NumPy
 - Matplotlib

+**Other Skills**
+- Data Cleaning
+- Data Visualization
+- Dashboard Development
+- Basic Machine Learning

 ---

-## 🎯 Current Goals
-- Master Data Analytics & Business Analysis
-- Build advanced ML projects
-- Contribute to open-source
-- Create impactful tech solutions
+## 📫 How to Reach Me
+- Open to collaborating on **data, analytics, and AI projects**
+- You can connect with me here on GitHub and explore my work
+- You can also reach me on LinkedIn 'www.linkedin.com/in/sanjith-kumar-analyst'
+---

+⭐ Always learning.
+Always building.